StackVista/stackstate-docs/configure/topology/debug-topology-synchronization.md

   * StackPacks.

 {% hint style="info" %}
-For details on working with the StackState log files on Kubernetes and Linux see the page [Configure > Logging > StackState log files](/configure/logging/stackstate-log-files.md).
+For details on working with the StackState log files on Kubernetes, see the page [Configure > Logging > StackState log files](/configure/logging/stackstate-log-files.md#kubernetes).
 {% endhint %}

 {% endtab %}